-This criteria applies to applicants for full or provisional registration with a break in practice in the last 5 years, who are EEA nationals (or exempt persons) with a non-European qualification.
+This criteria applies to applicants for full or provisional registration with a break in practice in the last five years, who are EEA nationals (or exempt persons) with a non-European qualification.

 The criteria does not apply to UK applicants, international medical graduates or EEA nationals (or exempt persons) with a European qualification.